 You will need to arrange separately for your baby's six-week check.
-Remember to take the PCHR (Red book).
+Remember to take the Personal Child Health Record, also known as the PCHR or 'red book'.

 The early weeks: your baby

 In the first few weeks, you will be learning how to look after your baby.
 You will start to understand them and will learn what is normal and what may be a sign that something is wrong.
 But the most important thing to do in the first few weeks is to enjoy your baby.
 Spending time with them is the best way to help them feel safe and loved.